Authentic Lessons for 21st Century Learning

 60 Minute(s)

-Show slide 26.
+Show slide 27.
 Inform students that they will research a real-life vendetta or feud.
 Have them briefly brainstorm some famous feuds as a whole class.
-Next, display the attached handout, Famous Feuds, or pass a copy out to each student.
+Then, use the attached Famous Feuds document to share examples of famous feuds.
+Consider displaying this document in the same way you would display a slide deck instead of printing one for each student.

-Instruct students to choose a feud that they want to research.
+Instruct students to choose a feud that they want to learn more about.
+Have students use their device to research their selected feud.
 As they research their famous feud, advise them to consider the following:

-Show slide 27.
-Once students are ready to wrap up their research, explain the instructions on how to present the information.
+Show slide 28 and introduce the Choice Boards strategy.
+Once students are ready to wrap up their research, explain the expectations on how to present the information.

-Show slide 28.
-Review each of the options included in the attached Choice Board.
-Additionally, pass out the attached Project Rubric.
+Show slide 29.
 Inform students that they will take the research and develop a unique piece of writing that explains their famous feud to their classmates.
+Pass out the attached Presentation Choice Board and Project Rubric handouts to each student.
+Review each of the options included in the Choice Board.

 Evaluate